mcp.lakesideai.dev

 A plan describes an OpenMDAO problem without the boilerplate: components, solvers, DVs, constraints, optimizer.
 Check it into git, re-run it anywhere, diff it against a prior version.
 The same plan is agent-authorable and human-readable.

-• cross-tool composeOCP mission + OAS VLM drag + pyCycle surrogate propulsion in one plan
+• cross-tool composeOCP mission + OAS VLM drag + pyCycle surrogate propulsion + evt eVTOL sizing in one plan

 • lane patternsame math three ways: direct Python (A), plan YAML (B), agent-interactive (C)